swiftlang/swift/docs/weak.rst

 Suppose that we capture the value at the earlier point, when we form the outer closure.
-This will behave very surprisingly if :code:`view` is in fact mutated; it may be easier to imagine this if, instead of a simple local variable, it was instead a path like :code:`this.view`.
+This will behave very surprisingly if :code:`view` is in fact mutated; it may be easier to imagine this if, instead of a simple local variable, it was instead a path like :code:`self.view`.
 And it's not clear that forming a back-reference at this earlier point is actually valid; it is easy to imagine code that would rely on the intermediate closure holding a strong reference to the view.